Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 total = sum_array((int []){3, 0, 3, 4, 1}, 5);
 ```

 In this example, the compound literal creates an array containing the five integers 3, 0, 3, 4, and 1.
-We didn’t specify the length of the array, so it’s determined by the number of elements in the literal.
+We didn't specify the length of the array, so it's determined by the number of elements in the literal.
 We also have the option of specifying a length explicitly: `(int [4]) {1, 9, 2, 1}` is equivalent to `(int []) {1, 9, 2, 1}`.

 In general, a compound literal consists of a type name within parentheses, followed by a set of values enclosed by braces.
 A compound literal resembles a cast applied to an initializer, In fact, compound literals and initializers obey the same rules.
 A compound literal may contain designators, just like a designated initializer, and it may fail to provide full initialization (in which case any uninitialized elements default to zero).
 For example, the literal `(int [10]) {8, 6}` has 10 elements; the first two have the values 8 and 6, and the remaining elements have the value 0.